MizaGBF/GBFLT/readme.md

 ### Installation
 * You only need [Python 3](https://www.python.org/downloads/) installed (It has been confirmed to work on Python 3.11 and higher).
+* New to Github?
+Click the Green `Code` button at the top of this page, then "Download ZIP" to download this repository.

 ### Features
 * Lightweight.